ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ![Customer Portal permissions](img/cp_permissions.png)

-If members of the Customer Group don't have sufficient permissions for any Customer Portal assigned to them, they will be transferred to the default Customer Portal view.
+If members of the Customer Group don't have sufficient permissions for any Customer Portal assigned to them, they will be redirected to the default Customer Portal view.

 !!! note

     Customer Portal is only available to users that are members of the company.
-Even if user has all the sufficient permissions but is not a meber of a company, they will not see the Customer Portal.
+Even if user has all the sufficient permissions but is not a member of a company, they won't see the Customer Portal.

 ### Build-in portal mapping

-The next step is only required if you are planning to separate your portals by customer groups.
+The next step is only required if you plan to separate your portals by customer groups.
-If you have no intention of doing that, you can skip it and move on to [Change Customer Portal layout.](#change-customer-portal-layout)
+If you don't plan it, skip this step and move on to [Change Customer Portal layout.](#change-customer-portal-layout)

-To assign portals to Customer Groups add portal mapping configuration in `config/services.yaml`:
+To assign portals to Customer Groups, add portal mapping configuration in `config/services.yaml`:

 ```yaml hl_lines="3 4"
 parameters: